fenago/intro-ruby/lab_guides/Lab_2.md

 ============

-In the previous chapter, we studied variables, constants, strings, and various data types.
+In the previous lab, we studied variables, constants, strings, and various data types.
 We performed various operations on strings and numbers.
 We were also introduced to the **Interactive Ruby Shell** (**IRB**), which makes coding in Ruby easier.

-This chapter is dedicated to bringing you up to speed with arrays, hashes, and methods in Ruby.
+This lab is dedicated to bringing you up to speed with arrays, hashes, and methods in Ruby.
 You could say that these are among the most fundamental topics.
 We will take a closer look at the different ways of creating arrays and hashes, as there are a wide variety of options.